esrlabs/northstar/northstar-sextant/README.md

 An NPK file contains both the container's application logic and the data files necessary to mount and run the container.
-To facilitate the creation, inspection and modification of NPKs, northstar provides the `sextant` CLI tool.
+To facilitate the creation, inspection and modification of NPKs, northstar provides the `northstar-sextant` CLI tool.

 ## Packing an unsigned NPK

-NPKs are created (packed) using the `pack` command of `sextant`.
+NPKs are created (packed) using the `pack` command of `northstar-sextant`.
 It requires the following input:

 1. A manifest file describing the NPK.